Compare Tezos vs Arbitrum

 Launch Date

-Tezos vs Arbitrum Decentralization New
+Tezos vs Arbitrum Decentralization

 Nakamoto Coefficient

-Tezos and Arbitrum have no data
+Tezos stake is $391.6M, while Arbitrum has no data

 Consensus Mechanism